To motivate students to post insightful contributions, you can make discussions count for a grade.

 More options will appear, such as the due date and maximum points.
 The maximum points apply to one or more posts made by a student.
-When you enable grading for a discussion, a column is created automatically in the gradebook.
+When you enable grading for a discussion, a column is created automatically in the Gradebook.

-Set the participation due date.
+- Set the participation due date.
 You can hide the discussion after the due date so students can no longer add responses and replies or edit their previous posts.

 Time limit accommodations don't apply to discussions.

-Choose the grade category.
+- Choose the grade category.
 A best practice in course design is to use a variety of assessments.
 Categorizing assessments is important to instructors who assign weight to categories in the overall grade calculation.

-Assign a rubric.
+- Assign a rubric.
 After you select Grade discussion, you can create or add an existing rubric so students can view the requirements of the graded work.
 Rubrics can help you evaluate student submissions based on key criteria that you define.
 You may associate only one rubric to each discussion.

-Align goals with the discussion.
+- Align goals with the discussion.
 You and your institution can use goals to measure student achievement across programs and curriculums.
 When you create a discussion, you can align one or multiple goals.
 Select Align with goals to search for available goals.
 After you make the discussion visible, students can view the goals so they know your expectations.

-Use groups.
+- Use groups.
 You can create discussion groups and grade their contributions.